night010392/Blockchain-Construction/README.md

 &emsp; &emsp; &ensp;'10000000000000' --miner.gasprice '0'" on terminal to launch blockchain (each blockchain should have unqiue
 &emsp; &emsp; &ensp;networkid, http.port, port)

-## **Step 4: Geth Control**
+## **Phase 4: Geth Blockchain Control**
 Step 1: Open another terminal.
-Step 2: Type "geth attach http://&lt;ip of machine&gt;:&lt;http.port of blockchain&gt;" on terminal to enter controlled console of blockchain.
+Step 2: Type "geth attach http://&lt;ip of machine&gt;:&lt;http.port of blockchain&gt;" on terminal to enter controlled console of
+&emsp; &emsp; &ensp;blockchain.
-Step 3: Type ""
+Step 3: Type "personal.newAccount()" on console to create a new account.
+Step 4: Type "miner.setEtherbase(web3.eth.accounts[0])" to specify account 0 to be the miner account.
+Step 5: Type "miner.start()" to start mining.